home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg)

-On Android you can control the devices volume level by sending `message: command_volume_level` with an appropriate `command` that must be a number.
+On Android you can control the device\'s volume level by sending `message: command_volume_level` with an appropriate `command` that must be a number.
 If `command` is larger than the maximum level then the maximum level will be used or if `command` is less than `0` then we will default to `0`, anything else will result in the notification posting to the device. `media_stream` is also required as outlined in the table below.
 Certain devices will need to grant a special permission that will appear upon the first command received if the permission was not already granted.
 This is the same permission as [Do Not Disturb](#do-not-disturb) up above.
 Changing the volume level will have a direct impact on Do Not Disturb and Ringer Modes, behavior will vary from device to device.<br />

 | `media_stream` | Description |
 | ------- | ----------- |